Allows Site Visitors to display the Day of Week for any Date they enter, via Shortcode or PHP Function.

-Click here and scroll down for a Live Demo of the Plugin: http://jonradio.com/plugins/jonradio-perpetual-calendar/
+Click here for a Live Demo of the Plugin: http://jonradio.com/plugins/jonradio-perpetual-calendar/

-Once the plugin is successfully installed and activated, adding the Shortcode
+Once the plugin is successfully installed and activated, adding the plugin's Shortcode (by default,

 <form> that prompts the user to select a Month, Day, and Year from drop-down lists.
 Clicking the "Display Day of Week" button will generate a message above the